nuxeo-archives/org.eclipse.ecr/README.md

     java -jar ecr-installer.jar ECR_INSTALL_DIR

 where `ECR_INSTALL_DIR` is the directory where you want to install ECR (it will be created if not exists).
+If the target directory is not specified, ECR will be installed int he current directory.

-You may have to wait while the the installer will download ~27MB of data.
+You may have to wait while the the installer will download ~25MB of data.
 When done, go to the install directory and launch the `run.sh` script.

 Windows script support is not yet available.
 If you are on windows you can create a similar windows run.cmd script ... to start the application.